sodadata/soda-contract-webinar-2025-12-09/AIRFLOW_README.md

 ### Import Errors

 - Ensure all dependencies are installed: `pip install -r requirements.txt`
-- Check that `orders_pipeline.py` is in the same directory as the DAG
+- Check that all required modules are available in your Python environment

 ### Connection Issues